 - Increase and diversify civic participation in public processes that identify shared values and visions for Germantown, and help the community begin to heal historic, invisible divisions through inter-group story circles.

-- Build community understanding of the impactful role that an arts-based community-driven planning process can have in commercial corridor revitalization, strengthening resident readiness for participation in a comprehensive neighborhood planning process, scheduled for 2017.
+- Build community understanding of the impactful role that an arts-based community-driven planning process can have in commercial corridor revitalization, strengthening resident readiness for participation in a comprehensive neighborhood planning process.

 - Facilitate communication and collaborations among residential, business, civic, and faith-based groups, and better animate and utilize existing community networks for strengthening Germantown’s economic and social vitality.